University of Ottawa logo

 Student-Proposed Internship

 An internship can be proposed by any student who wishes to further enhance his or her knowledge of a specific area of law while gaining workplace-related skills.
 The internship proposal must be submitted to the Career and Professional Development Centre (CPDC) for approval.
 Approval will only be granted if the Section is satisfied that the internship is pedagogically worthwhile for the student and that the organization or individual supervising the student understands its obligation to provide the student with a professional experience which will enhance the student’s legal knowledge and experience.
 Students must complete 115 hours of unpaid law-related work during a term, typically 1–2 days per week.
+Various health law-specific internships are available, including with The Ottawa Hospital and Élisabeth Bruyère Hospital.
 For more information, please consult the Student-Proposed Internship program page at the Faculty of Law.

 Directed Research Project